bhilimon/bender/README.md

 Unrelated to the issues above, the other issue you may have is audio being too loud or too quiet.
 You currently can't control the volume in CircuitPython and there is no easy volume control on the I2S (digital) amp.
 You can add a resistor to change the gain (see product page & guide) but I found it to still be too loud and had to modify the audio files to make them quieter.
 If the audiomixer module gets added to RP2040 boards in CircuitPython in the future it might offer some volume control.

-I also tried using an analog amp (https://www.adafruit.com/product/2130), controlled with PWM (audioiopwm), which does have a gain/volume control knob, but was getting a lot of white noise/interference from the LEDs despite having them on a non-shared PWM pin and keeping it away from other wiring.
+I also tried using an [analog amp](https://www.adafruit.com/product/2130), controlled with PWM (audioiopwm), which does have a gain/volume control knob, but was getting a lot of white noise/interference from the LEDs despite having them on a non-shared PWM pin and keeping it away from other wiring.
 It also had the same audio issues listed above.

 So ... just keep in mind that prepping your audio files isn't quite as easy and downloading them, but it does work.